State of the School

 A team of faculty in the Upper School is exploring a new block schedule for the Upper School, which would allow more time for experiential, cross-disciplinary learning, as well as more opportunities for collaboration and community time.
 The new schedule would also align with the research on best practices regarding teenage health and wellness.

-It is my greatest honor to serve as headmaster.
+It is my greatest honor to serve as Head of School.

 Scott A. Nelson